Devoteng1/kinesis-data-streams-projects-01/README.md

 ![create stream](k2.PNG)

 Enter a name for your Kinesis Stream.
-In this tutirial, we will call our stream **"DemoStream"**
+In this tutorial, we will call our stream **"DemoStream"**

 ![stream](k3.PNG)